Montenegrin language

 Montenegrin (Note: pronounced /ˌmɒntᵻˈniːɡrᵻn, -ən/ MON-tih-NEE-grin-,_---ən or /-ˈneɪɡrən/ --NAY-grən or /-ˈnɛɡrən/ --NEH-grən) (crnogorski /cnr/) is the standard variety of the Serbo-Croatian language mainly used by Montenegrins.
 It is the official language of Montenegro.
 Montenegrin is based on the most widespread dialect of Serbo-Croatian, Shtokavian, more specifically on Eastern Herzegovinian, which is also the basis of Standard Serbian, Croatian, and Bosnian.

-Montenegro's language has historically and traditionally been called either Serbian or Montenegrin.
-The idea of a Montenegrin standard language separate from Serbian appeared in the 1990s during the breakup of Yugoslavia through proponents of Montenegrin independence from Serbia and Montenegro.
-Montenegrin became the official language of Montenegro in 2007 with the adoption of a new constitution.
+The language used in Montenegro has historically and traditionally been called Serbian.
+The idea of a Montenegrin standard language distinct from Serbian is a relatively recent political development that emerged in the late 1990s and early 2000s after the breakup of Yugoslavia.
+It was closely associated with movements advocating Montenegrin independence from Serbia and Montenegro.
+Following independence, Montenegrin was designated the official language of Montenegro in 2007 with the adoption of a new constitution.